rycolab/website/content/classes/aflt-s22/main.md

 - [Practice Exam](https://drive.google.com/file/d/1Fs0CYuLG-sBLZJwthChU8wqYyzBBOoPi/view?usp=sharing)
 - [Practice Exam Solutions](https://drive.google.com/file/d/1sv4GoNrAtRzlV5Ddk9JqBxe2IgTX_ttv/view?usp=sharing)
  -->

+## Course Project
+You can find more information on the course project and the detialed instructions for it [here](https://drive.google.com/file/d/1sGsF2UWIaVYFNTiqB3HUexRaf8b3zucs/view?usp=sharing).

 ## Course Project Ideas
 The teaching staff has compiled a list of recent papers, whose replication, would make for a great project.
 However, you should feel free to come up with other ideas as well.